 of compliant helmets; thus we continue to say: No list?
 No Law!

-The presiding Judge in Quigley v CHP did not rule that the helmet law was not vague,
+The Judge in Quigley v CHP did not rule that the helmet law was not vague, only that we

-only that we had not presented ENOUGH EVIDENCE TO MAKE THE CASE.
-The
+had not presented ENOUGH EVIDENCE TO MAKE THE CASE.
+The vagueness issue is